 Use Naloxone to Save a Life

 Naloxone is a life-saving drug that temporarily reverses the effects of an opioid overdose.
-Within 1 to 5 minutes, naloxone can reverse slowed breathing.
+Within 1 to 5 minutes, Naloxone can reverse slowed breathing.
 Naloxone should be given to an unresponsive person, particularly if they are breathing slowly or not at all.

-If you suspect an overdose, call 911 right away and follow the SAVE ME protocol while waiting for first responders, and administer naloxone if available.
+If you suspect an overdose, call 911 right away and follow the SAVE ME protocol while waiting for first responders, and administer Naloxone if available.

-Where to Obtain a Naloxone Kit
+Have a Naloxone Kit Ready

 BC has a Take Home Naloxone program in place to reduce the harm and deaths associated with opioid overdoses.
 The program provides training in overdose prevention, recognition, and first aid response.

-You are eligible to receive FREE a naloxone kit if you:
+You are eligible to receive a FREE Naloxone kit if you: